 While the α_2 should not be given a causal interpretation, as described above, it is still necessary to remove any confounding factors that prevent this study from identifying the correlation resulting only from the aforementioned theoretical mechanisms.
-For this, the specification (7) compares
+For this, the specification (7) compares changes in consumption patterns of the relevant females from wave 1 to wave 5 between villages where levirate marriage grew less customary during the sample periods (16 villages) and all other villages (which means, difference-in-differences).13 Since this study exploits all the

-$^{^{11}}$ A household's consumption includes food consumption (seasonal and non-seasonal) and non-food consumption (e.g., education and health expenditures, miscellaneous non-food expenditures).
+$^{^{12}}$ A household's consumption includes food consumption (seasonal and non-seasonal) and non-food consumption (e.g., education and health expenditures, miscellaneous non-food expenditures).
 The consumption data has been cleaned by the KHDS team and the resulting dataset is publicly available.
 See Kagera Health and Development Survey - Consumption Expenditure Data for the details at http://edi-global.com/publications/.